Apress/common-lisp-condition-system/integration/README.md

 The PCS condition type hierarchy and PCS handler stack are completely independent of the host's, meaning that the host `condition` class and PCS `condition` class are distinct and not a subclass of one another.
 The host's `signal` will not trigger PCS handlers and vice versa.

-The host's restart objects are invisible to PCS `compute-restarts`/`find-restart`.
-A way to make them visible to the PCS restart system is to use the function `call-with-host-restarts` or the macro `with-host-restarts`.
-This computes the host restart objects, using the optionally provided host condition object, and adds the host restarts to the bottom of the handler stack.
+The host's restart objects are visible to PCS `compute-restarts`/`find-restart` and are always present at the bottom of the handler stack.
 This means that PCS restarts will always appear above host restarts.
 In addition, host restarts are reported with a `(*) ` prepended to their report.

+The PCS functions `find-restart`, `abort`, `continue`, `muffle-warning`, `store-value`, and `use-value` will now find and invoke host restarts named after their respective symbols from the `common-lisp` package.

 The debugger commands `:abort`, `:q`, `:continue`, and `:c` properly recognize the host's `abort` and `continue` restarts.